Gibbs–Duhem equation: Applications

 By normalizing the above equation by the extent of a system, such as the total number of moles, the Gibbs–Duhem equation provides a relationship between the intensive variables of the system.
 For a simple system with $I$ different components, there will be $I+1$ independent parameters or "degrees of freedom".
 For example, if we know a gas cylinder filled with pure nitrogen is at room temperature (298 K) and 25 MPa, we can determine the fluid density (258 kg/m3), enthalpy (272 kJ/kg), entropy (5.07 kJ/kg⋅K) or any other intensive thermodynamic variable.
 If instead the cylinder contains a nitrogen/oxygen mixture, we require an additional piece of information, usually the ratio of oxygen-to-nitrogen.

 If multiple phases of matter are present, the chemical potentials across a phase boundary are equal.
 Combining expressions for the Gibbs–Duhem equation in each phase and assuming systematic equilibrium (i.e. that the temperature and pressure is constant throughout the system), we recover the Gibbs' phase rule.

 One particularly useful expression arises when considering binary solutions.
 At constant P (isobaric) and T (isothermal) it becomes:

 or, normalizing by total number of moles in the system $N_1 + N_2,$ substituting in the definition of activity coefficient $\gamma$ and using the identity $x_1 + x_2 = 1$:

-This equation is instrumental in the calculation of thermodynamically consistent and thus more accurate expressions for the vapor pressure of a fluid mixture from limited experimental data.
+This equation is instrumental in the calculation of thermodynamically consistent and thus more accurate expressions for the vapor pressure of a binary mixture from limited experimental data.
+One can develop this further to the Duhem–Margules equation which relates to vapor pressures directly.